-Audio Technica ATH-M40X is a closed-back pair that offers good isolation from ambient sounds, and excellent flat frequency response.
+Audio Technica ATH-M40X is a closed-back pair that offers good isolation from ambient sounds and solid flat frequency response.
 The bass is heavy -precisely what an electronic producer needs- and the mids and highs are clear and dynamic.
 However, it requires 40-50 odd hours of burn-in the frequency response.
 I have to admit that the audio response is more satisfying compared to the all-time favorite and first choice of our list Sony 7506.

 Does it get any better?

 It might look a bit bulky, like all the models, but it is very comfortable, and the built quality is durable with excellent materials.
-The cable is removable which will provide easy and cheap replace in case of an accident.
+The cable is removable which will provide easy and cheap replacement in case of an accident.
 The result is a set of headphones that offer optimal performance for the money, all while looking like something that costs at least twice as much as they do.

 Conclusion: ATH-M40X is probably the best value-for-money option out there.
 The sound quality is outstanding (very close to ATH-M50X), the isolation is exceptional, and available at a reasonable price.
 Indeed good enough reasons to go for it.
 Except for your studio, this pair can be used in a DJ booth, radio stations, news transmission, or even movie productions.
 Audio Technica ATH-M40x has been around for a long time and counts thousands of users around the globe.

 If you are a beginner with a limited budget of around $50, you can take a look at the ATH-M20X or M30X.

-The most affordable pair of headphones in our list comes from AKG.
-I will also add with the most beautiful appearance, and design compare to the rest.
-The classy but straightforward structure, along with the golden highlights on black exterior, makes it a unique option.
+The most affordable pair of headphones on our list comes from AKG.
+I will also add the most beautiful appearance, and design compare to the rest.
+The classy but straightforward structure, along with the golden highlights on the black exterior, makes it a unique option.